inductiva/inductiva/docs/cli/overview.md

 The Inductiva Command Line Interface (CLI) offers a streamlined and efficient way to interact with our platform directly from your terminal.
-Designed for ease of use, the CLI enables you to manage simulations, resources, and data in real-time, even while your simulations run in the cloud.
+Designed for ease of use, the CLI enables you to manage simulations, resources and data in real-time, even while your simulations are running remotely.

-The power of the Inductiva CLI lies in its simplicity —just a command away:
+The power of the Inductiva CLI lies in its simplicity with just a command away on your terminal:

 ```bash
 inductiva
 ```
 Now, you can choose from a list of available commands to run via the Inductiva (CLI) to manage your projects and interact with our API:

 ````{eval-rst}
 .. tabs::